McKinsey & Company Tone of Voice — Firm & Elite

 What is McKinsey & Company's brand message?

-McKinsey & Company's core message is about Elite management consulting.
-Their concept "The firm" drives their mission: To create positive lasting change in the world.
+McKinsey & Company's core message: Elite management consulting Their mission: To create positive lasting change in the world

 What makes McKinsey & Company's brand voice unique?

 McKinsey & Company stands out through their firm, elite, premium communication style.
-Their central brand tension — "Many vs. The One" — shapes every message they craft in the Services sector.
+Their central brand tension, "Many vs. The One", shapes how they communicate across the Services sector.

 What language style does McKinsey & Company use?

-McKinsey & Company uses elite language with literal messaging.
-Their sentences are typically statement in structure, using the present tense.
+McKinsey & Company uses elite language, with literal messaging, in statement-style sentences, using the present tense.